What’s the difference between social enterprises, B Corps and public benefit corporations?

 Social enterprises, B Corps and public benefit corporations are not mutually exclusive entities – an organization can be all three if they marry a social mission with a market approach, successfully complete the B Labs certification and incorporate as a public benefit corporation in their state.
 In the same vein, an organization can be a social enterprise but not necessarily a B Corp or public benefit corporation, and vice versa.

 What’s the difference between SEA and B Labs?

 As interest grows in social enterprise, corporate social responsibility and benefit corporations, several different platforms have sprung up to enable organizations to maximize their impact.

-SEA is a nonprofit membership organization advancing the work of nonprofit and for-profit social enterprises across the United States.
+Social Enterprise Alliance (SEA) is a nonprofit membership organization advancing the work of nonprofit and for-profit social enterprises across the United States.
 SEA’s membership includes social enterprises, nonprofits interested in social enterprise, socially responsible companies, social entrepreneurs, attorneys, consultants, marketing experts, students, professors and other social enterprise enthusiasts.
-SEA has about 1,000 members across 41 states in the U.S.
+SEA has about 1,000 members across 42 states in the U.S.

 B Labs is a nonprofit that assesses and certifies for-profit organizations on “rigorous standards of social and environmental performance, accountability and transparency.”
 B Corps are organizations that successfully complete the B Lab assessment and certification.
 Today, there are over 1,800 certified B Corps across the world.

 The comparison isn’t apples to apples.
 Many organizations are both SEA members and certified B Corps.
 The two platforms were created with different intentions, audiences and benefit opportunities in mind.
 To decide which (or both!) distinction is right for your organization, check out the following comparison chart: